-Briefly, laser light is transmitted to the seismometer by an optical fiber, and interference fringes formed by interferometer inside the seismometer are carried back to the recording system by other optical fibers.
-A digital signal processor (DSP) analyzes the return optical converting signals, them displacements with extremely high sensitivity.
+Briefly, laser light is transmitted to the seismometer by an optical fiber, and interference fringes formed by inside interferometer the the seismometer are carried back to the recording system by other optical A digital signal processor fibers.
+(DSP) analyzes the return optical converting signals. them to displacements with extremely high sensitivity.
 The DSP is connected via USB to a small computer, which provides a user interface, packages the data into self-contained packets, and communicates with the Internet via a standard Ethernet connection.
 A single DSP and coupled computer can serve up to four seismometer components.
-Because only optical fibers are connected to instrument, the sensor can be located quite far from the data system (hundreds of meters).
+Because only optical fibers are connected to the instrument, the sensor can be located quite far from the data system (hundreds of meters).